novotnyllc/MetroLog/README.md

 If we are in release mode, we store our logs in files for 2 days, only if it falls between `Info`and `Fatal` levels (debug level logs will be discarded).

-If we are in debug we just send our logs to the debug output.
+If we are in debug we just send our logs to the debug output thanks to the trace target.

 In both case, we send our logs to a memory buffer so we can display them at any time (through the `LogOperator`).